erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ## Introduction

-Model Caching addresses specific computational challenges.
+System Caching addresses specific computational challenges.

 This technique is applied in various domains to solve specific problems efficiently.
 Understanding this approach enables developers to solve related problems effectively.